Kayli/logspub/philosophy/philosophy-people.md

   - circular arguments
   - need to beilive in things like: cause must be greater then its effect
   - animals are just machines, material substances (no soul vs Arestotelian 3 levels of soul)

+## galileo galilei 1564-1642

+- described concept of inertia
+- first noted that objects fall at the same rate regardless of mass

 ## erasmus of rotterdam 1469–1536